 Through graduate programs and other endeavors – such as the Peace Corps, Teach for America, City Year, and Americorps – Sociology and Anthropology alumni find rewarding careers, including: public health social worker for a community-based organization; historic preservation planner for a city government; documentary filmmaker; grants manager for a refugee services organization; assistant producer and writer for an Indonesian publication; and development and communications coordinator for a mental health network, as well as teaching and research positions in colleges and universities.

 Taking Teaching Outside

-Associate Professor of Sociology and Anthropology Deborah Jackson takes her teaching way outside the traditional classroom to environmental "hot spots."
+Professor of Sociology and Anthropology Deborah Jackson takes her teaching way outside the traditional classroom to environmental "hot spots."
 More